 Citizens of one of these countries do not need a visa and can come and go as they please.

 A Visa National requires a visa to enter the UK for any reason and must get one before they leave their country.
 Visa National countries include Colombia, UAE, Saudi Arabia, Turkey

 3. Non-visa nationals (NVN)

 A Non-Visa National needs a visa, but for stays up to 6 months does not need to apply for one before they leave their country.
-They can get a Student Visitor Visa (see below) for up to 6 months on arrival at a UK airport.
+They can get a Short-term Student Visa (see below) for up to 6 months on arrival at a UK airport.
 A General Student Visa must be applied for and granted before departure.
 Non-Visa National countries of relevance to us include Argentina, Brazil, Chile, Japan, Korea, Mexico, Taiwan, Uruguay

 Types of Visa:

 A GSV comes within Tier 4 of the Points Based System (PBS).
 Schools are responsible for students as ‘sponsors’ and students are tied to the sponsoring organisation.
 If they wish to change sponsor, they must apply for a new visa.
 Typically GSVs are chosen by students wishing to study for 6 months or more, and will be granted for the length of the course, possibly with 1 or 2 weeks extra.
 A GSV also has certain ‘rights’ attached to it:

 - it can be extended in the UK